 This is Jason Lamb with your Gardening Minute.

-If you would like more information on ornamental grasses please contact the Extension office at 461-0562.
+For more information about soil solarization please contact us at the Cooperative Extension Office at 461-0562.
 This has been your Gardening Minute with Jason Lamb your Quay County Ag.
 Extension Agent.
-Where our programs are open to everyone.
+Where are programs are open to everyone.

 (Adapted from UC Davis Publication 21377 – Soil Solorization)